-You're guaranteed to find the perfect gift for your favorite person there 🙂
+You're guaranteed to find the ideal gift for your favorite person 🙂

-Can you think of any other sustainable stores or nice Valentine's Day gift ideas that should also be listed in this article?
+Can you think of any other sustainable stores or lovely Valentine's Day gift ideas that should also be listed in this article?
 Then feel free to drop me a note in the comments.

 Sustainable Valentine's Day made easy!

-In this article, you've learned about many potential gift ideas that can have an eco-friendly impact as well as bring great joy.
+In this article, you have learned about many potential gift ideas that can both have an environmentally friendly impact and bring great joy.

 "What is uttered from the heart alone, will win the hearts of others to your own."Johann Wolfgang von Goethe (more at Love Quotes)

-For an even more intense, loving and strengthened relationship with your favorite person, I can give you the Bestselling book "What I love about you" by Alexandra Reinwarth recommend.
-It serves as a mutual declaration of love to fill.
+Finally, for an even more intense, loving and strengthened relationship with your favorite person, I can also recommend the Bestselling book "What I love about you" by Alexandra Reinwarth recommend.
+It serves as a mutual declaration of love to fill out.
 Get it here*.

-Do you have questions, tips or more ideas for really nice, sustainable Valentine's Day gifts?
+Do you have any questions, tips or other ideas for really beautiful, sustainable Valentine's Day gifts?
 Then I look forward to your comment.

 PS: I also have you a collection of the best, plastic free gifts for valentine's day compiled.
 Feel free to take another look there as well.
-And if you want to know how to Plastic-free gift wrappingYou can also find this out in the linked blog post.
+And if you want to know how to Plastic-free gift wrappingyou can also find out more in the linked blog post.

 - WWF Germany (2014): Water risk Germany - Case study 3 cut flowers from Kenya, available at https://www.wwf.de/fileadmin/user_upload/006Wasserrisiko_Fallbeispiel_Schnittblumen_aus_Kenia.pdf.
 [31.01.2024]. ↩︎